EyasuTeshome/shifttracker/interview-prep/create-first-version-of-angelist-v2.md

 ------

-** IMPORTANT NOTE!**
+**❗️❗️ IMPORTANT NOTE ❗️❗️**

-AngelList has just announced that they will become an independen company, called Wellfound.
-They have announced that they will be changes in the following months.
+AngelList has just announced that they will become an independent company, called Wellfound.
+They have announced changes in the following months.
 We wiil be reviewing their platform and updating the curriculum.
-So bear with us if there are some inconsistencies in the instructions and images we include in this project.
+Nevertheless, there might be some inconsistencies in the instructions included in this project during this process.
+Sorry for the inconvenience!

+If you had an AngelList profile, it will still be available in Wellfound. **

 ------

-If you had an AngelList profile, it will still be available in Wellfound. **

 ## Learning objectives